 Check Latino supermarkets or online.
 (Yoki brand is the most popular)

 This is probably because it missed a bit of cooking.
 All ovens are different, so next time, try one bun to check if it’s well done before taking them out.

 How long can I keep these?

-The buns will last 2 days at room temperature.
+The buns will last two days at room temperature.
 You can keep them in an airtight container for a few days in the fridge.
 Otherwise, once cooled, freeze them.
-To revive them, add them to the oven at 200°C (400°F) for 5 minutes.
+Add them to the oven at 200°C (400°F) for 5 minutes to revive them.
 So easy!

 Other Snacks Ideas

 - 300 g sour tapioca flour equi. sour cassava flour